Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 {: .callout}

 Now we've worked out what parameters are appropriate for our data we can put them all together in one command.
+We will be using the filtered Nanopore file we generated in the previous step which should be in the location `~/data/nano_fastq/ERR3152367_sub5_filtered.fastq`
+We're also going to get Flye to create the `assembly` directory as its output directory.

 ~~~
  flye --nano-raw ~/data/nano_fastq/ERR3152367_sub5_filtered.fastq \